-After fishing Alaska for more than 25 years, I can guarantee you that there is no better saltwater fishing anywhere in the state than that found in the areas we fish from the Alaska Saltwater Lodge.
+After fishing Alaska for more than 25 years, I can guarantee you that there is no better saltwater fishing anywhere in the state than that found in the areas we fish from the Alaska Saltwater Lodging.
 Our skippers are all long-time Alaska residents who know the area intimately.
 We are eager to make your outing the fishing experience of a lifetime.

 While all species of Pacific salmonreturn each summer, it is the aerial acrobatics of the silver salmon that have made Resurrection Bay a world famous fishing destination.
 In addition to fishing for silvers, we specialize in targeting Pacific halibut.
 Numerous 100+ pound halibut (called "barn doors") are caught each summer within view from our front deck.

 We are continually exploringand searching out new fishing grounds and in recent years have discovered several areas virtually untouched by sport fishermen.
 These "outer limits" trips offer an opportunity seldom experienced by visiting anglers.

 Our boats have sleeping accommodationsand when weather and scheduling permit, we have the option of anchoring for the night in one of many nearby secluded coves.
 With more than 17 hours of summer daylight, these overnight trips provide many additional hours of fishing along with the opportunity to explore remote on-shore fishing streams.
 It is not unusual on these trips to spot bears feeding on the shore as we prepare to barbecue some of our catch for dinner on board, or to see whales spouting in the distance.